maxcoldrick/foodapi/README.md

 The `server` container is an Nginx server which routes traffic away from the API if necessary.

-From an Infrastructure as Code perspective, you could look at the `config.tf` file.
+For a viewpoint from an Infrastructure as Code perspective, you could look at the `config.tf` file.

 The whole thing is stitched together with Kubernetes and utilises a [kompose](https://github.com/kubernetes/kompose) format for deployment.
 It's a a one-pod-per-container setup with services exposing ports for interconnectivity of the pods.
 The architecture of it looks a bit like this: